amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 The market has a categorical error.
 It thinks AI is "software" when it's actually "labor."
 Software helps humans work.
 Labor is the work.
 When AI processes your claim, it's not assisting—it's doing the damn job.

 But there's a deeper reason nobody wants to admit this.
 Picture every partner billing $500/hour for work done by $50/hour juniors.
 Every consulting firm charging for complexity they created.
 Every law firm measuring success by hours billed.
-They all face the same problem: adopt AI and destroy your business model, or don't adopt AI and watch someone else destroy it for you.
+They all face the same existential question: adopt AI and reveal that most of your business model was unnecessary complexity, or don't adopt AI and watch someone else expose it for you.

 It's like asking turkeys to vote for Thanksgiving.

 Private equity doesn't have this problem.
 They're not public.
-They don't need to be polite.
-They can buy a company on Friday, fire everyone on Monday, and capture the entire arbitrage internally.
-Democracy is inefficient; dictatorships get things done.
-(I'm not advocating for dictatorships.
-Well, not political ones.)
+They don't need to maintain the fiction.
+They can buy a company on Friday, reveal by Monday that 85% of the work was bureaucratic theater, and help those people transition to meaningful pursuits.
+It's not cruel—it's honest.
+The cruelty was making people spend decades in jobs that didn't need to exist.

 ### From Value Creation to Financial Engineering (A Brief History of PE)